Muri Abbey: History

 With the eighteenth century fresh honours came to Muri.
 The Emperor Leopold I raised Abbot Placid Zurlauben, and his successor, to the rank of princes of the Holy Roman Empire, and spent a vast sum of money in rebuilding and embellishing the monastery and church, the ancient mausoleum of the imperial family.
 The abbey continued to prosper in every way; good discipline was kept up and many distinguished ecclesiastics and learned men were educated within its walls.

 With the spread of the French Revolution, the Canton of Aargau set out to drive out religious institutions.
 Muri, after a long resistance, was obliged to submit.
 Its abbot, an old man, had withdrawn to the monastery of Engelberg, more favourably situated, and there died on 5 November 1838, leaving his successor, D. Adalbert Regli, to deal with the situation after the canton closed the abbey in 1841.
-Despite their expulsion from Muri, the community never wholly disbanded; the abbot and some of the monks found a welcome in the Canton of Unterwalden, which invited them to undertake the management of the cantonal college at Sarnen.
-There the main body of the monks resided, until the Austrian Emperor, Ferdinand I, offered them a residence at Gries near Bozen in Tyrol, in an old priory of Canons Regular of the Lateran which had been unoccupied since 1807.
-The Holy See concurred in the grant, and confirmed the transfer of the community of Muri to Gries by a Brief of Gregory XVI, dated 16 September 1844.
-In order to avoid complications the house of Gries was continued in its former status as a priory and incorporated with the Swiss Abbey of Muri, which is regarded as temporarily located in its Austrian dependency, the Abbot of Muri being at the same time Prior of Gries.
+With their expulsion from Muri, the community relocated to the Canton of Unterwalden.

 The abbey of Muri had been a favoured burial place of the House of Habsburg.
-In the 20th century, the hearts of the last reigning Imperial couple, Emperor Charles I of Austria (now the Blessed Charles of Austria, 1887–1922) and Empress Zita of Bourbon-Parma (1892–1989) are in the family crypt in the Loreto Chapel, as are the bodies of their sons Rudolf and Felix.
+The oldest burial place of the Habsburgs is in the Abbey church.
+In the twentieth century, the hearts of the last reigning Imperial couple, Karl I, Emperor of Austria (now the Blessed Charles of Austria, 1887–1922) and his consort Princess Zita of Bourbon-Parma (now a Servant of God, 1892–1989) are in the family crypt in the Loreto Chapel, as are the bodies of their sons Rudolf and Felix.

+Present day

+The former abbey is now a museum and cultural center, featuring the work of Swiss landscape painter Caspar Wolf.
+The monastery museum houses valuable treasures of the monastery.
+It has been designated a heritage site of national significance.